mastermj65/help/04_groups/07_remove-or-ban-from-group.md

-# How do I remove or ban a memberfrom my group?
+# How do I remove or ban a member from my group?

 If you are a group leader, there are two ways you can ban a memberfrom your group.